Dominic Smith (baseball): 2017-2019

 In spring training in 2018, Smith was set to compete with Adrián González to be the Mets' starting first baseman, but he missed most of spring training due to a quadriceps injury.
-He began the season in Las Vegas, and was promoted on May 11 when Jay Bruce went on the paternity list and demoted when Bruce returned on May 14.
+He began the season in Las Vegas, and was promoted on May 11 when Jay Bruce went on the paternity list, and demoted when Bruce returned on May 14.
 Smith was promoted again on June 11 when the Mets released Adrián González.
 Smith was demoted again on July 20 after Yoenis Céspedes was activated from the disabled list.
 In 2018 with the Mets he batted .224/.255/.420 in 143 at bats.

-During spring training in 2019, Smith resumed using a continuous positive airway pressure machine.
+During spring training in 2019, Smith resumed using a continuous positive airway pressure (CPAP) machine.
 Smith had been diagnosed with sleep apnea in 2016 when, during a sleep study, he stopped breathing 90 times per hour—a doctor told him that 30 breathing stoppages per hour would have been considered a severe case.
-He and Mets general manager Brodie Van Wagenen credited the treatment with making him more alert and productive on the field that spring.
+He and Mets general manager Brodie Van Wagenen credited the CPAP machine treatment with making him more alert and productive on the field that spring.

 Smith made the opening day roster and split time between first base and left field in what was described as a "breakout season."
-In late July, he was placed on the injured list (IL) with a stress fracture in his foot.
+In late July, he was placed on the injured list (IL) with a stress fracture in his left foot.
 On September 29, Smith returned from the IL in the last game of the Mets regular season.
 In his first at-bat back, he hit a three-run walk-off home run off Grant Dayton with the Mets down by two runs, leading the team to a 7–6 win in the bottom of the 11th inning over the Atlanta Braves.